Václav Morávek

-Václav Morávek (8 August 1904 – 21 March 1942) was a Czechoslovak Brigadier General and national hero, one of the best known personalities of the Czech antinazi rezistance and a member of the famous resistance group called the Three Kings.
-He is also the protagonist in the Czech TV series Three Kings, inspired by his group.
+Václav Morávek (8 August 1904 – 21 March 1942) was a Czech military officer and war hero.
+He was one of the best-known personalities of the Czech anti-Nazi resistance and a member of the famous resistance group called the Three Kings.

+Life

-He was a pistol shooting champion of the Czechoslovak Army (his personal motto during World War II is widely known: "I believe in God and in my pistols"), and commanded an Artillery battery in Olomouc with the rank of Staff Captain during the first Czechoslovak Republic.
+Václav Morávek was born on 8 August 1904 in Kolín.
+He was a pistol shooting champion of the Czechoslovak Army (his personal motto during World War II is widely known: "I believe in God and in my pistols"), and commanded an artillery battery in Olomouc with the rank of staff captain during the first Czechoslovak Republic.
 Demobilised after the German occupation of Czechoslovakia, he worked as a clerk at the Labour Office in Kolín.